Sanctuary of Aphrodite Paphia: Cult activity

 Sanctuary of Aphrodite Paphia was the center of the worship of the goddess, not for Cyprus alone, but for the whole Aegean world.

 The Cinyradae, or descendants of Cinyras, of Phoenician origin but Greek by name, were the chief priests.
 Their power and authority were very great; but it may be inferred from certain inscriptions that they were controlled by a senate and an assembly of the people.
 There was also an oracle here.
 Few cities have ever been so much sung and glorified by the poets.

 Architecture

-The sanctuary are depicted on many Roman coins from the Roman Imperial period from the reign of Vespasian as well as on earlier and later ones, and especially in the style on those of Septimius Severus.
+The sanctuary is depicted on many Roman coins from the Roman Imperial period from the reign of Vespasian as well as on earlier and later ones, and especially in the style on those of Septimius Severus.

 The sanctuary was destroyed by an earthquake, but rebuilt by Vespasian.

-Archeology
+Archaeology

 The remains of the vast sanctuary of Aphrodite are still discernible, its circumference marked by huge foundation walls.

 Gustav Friedrich Hetsch, an architect of Copenhagen, has attempted to restore the building from the descriptions of coins as well as from archeological remains.